THE VFA PIONEER HISTORIES PROJECT

 AS: That’s also San Francisco.

-AS: As we’ve been doing this hotel, he is growing, I’m growing.
-We have a reputation at this point.
-And then Harvey Weinstein and Donald Trump happened at the same time.
-And Donald Trump, he’s a hotelier.
+AS: As we’ve been doing these activist hotels, my client decided they needed their own brand.
+They are known as “The Unofficial Z Collection.”
+We have a reputation at this point for challenging the norms of the hospitality industry and also discovering that our guests like to be involved.
+We were starting our next project when Harvey Weinstein and Donald Trump came along.
+Donald Trump, is a hotelier.
 We know Donald Trump.
-We know him before he runs for president.
+We knew him before he ran for president.
 He’s always been a sleazeball.
 I’m sorry, but people who don’t know that, are not in the hotel business.
-We all know that he’s a crook and he burns people.
+He has a reputation for being a crook and he burns people.
 I’ve heard that for the last 30 years.
 I fortunately never had the good fortune to work with him.
 I obviously would not be his fit, and for sure, I’m not his taste, thank God.

 My daughter is a filmmaker, as I said, and she was just graduating from Boston U with a filmmaking degree with her masters that year.
 Something like 9% of all directors are women, so she had impossible odds to go against.
-And then Harvey Weinstein was all over the news and the access video, and I started listening to the women who are my peers and my age, who sounded a lot like me.
-You just slog through it.
+And then Harvey Weinstein was all over the news and the Access Hollywood video.
+I started listening to the women who are my peers and my age, who sounded a lot like me.
+I was taught that you just slog through it.
 You just deal with it.
 You have to work twice as hard to get half as much.
-And we accepted it as being tough and hard and capable and competent.
+And we accepted it as being tough.
+We had to be hard and capable and competent.

 But there are so many women who didn’t have that type of strength, who were so victimized by it.
-And had we turned around and said, “Wait a minute, stop.
+Had we turned around and said, “Wait a minute, stop.
 Hold the fort here.
-This is not okay.”
-Then a lot of those women would not have been victimized.
+This is not okay,” then a lot of those women would not have been victimized.
 And we, I believe, have a responsibility in that we didn’t help those who needed help when we had positions of power.
 We just accepted it as how it was, and it was going to be hard.
 I think that’s the key.
-We accepted it as normal when it’s anything but normal, and though we were fighting pretty much for ourselves rather than for organizations like you were belonging to, and fighting for the masses, I was out there fighting in the ring.
-So, when I listened to this, I thought, okay, well, I have a podium.
+We accepted it as normal when it’s anything but normal, and though we were fighting pretty much for ourselves rather than for organizations for the women like you were, fighting for the masses, I was out there fighting in the ring.
+So, when I listened to these women being interviewed who had been victimized, I thought, okay, well, I have a podium.
 I have a client who would support this.
-I started thinking about, the next hotel I want to do, I want to take on female equal rights.
+So I shifted my ideas about the next hotel I want to do, and decided to take on female equal rights.

 I began to put together a pitch for my clients, and it was originally going to be in San Francisco, where the Z’s are, and it was going to be a Z hotel, but I said I was going to call it a female Z. And I pitched this powerful hotel in San Francisco.
 It was actually the former Monaco Hotel there, which they owned, and this is what I want to do.
 And I showed him a presentation, and I showed him the history.
 I tied in MLK and how this is actually just about human rights and that we needed to take a stand.
 If you’re going to take a stand, it should be in San Francisco, where people expect that type of thing.

-And my client, John, who’s also my friend, they all were looking at me.
+And my client, Jon, who’s also my friend, they all were looking at me in delight.
 They loved it.
 They all agreed, and half of his company is women, they were just like, “Yes.”
-And then John said, “You know what?
+And then Jon said, “You know what?
 I think we should do it in Washington, DC. where we can really make a big statement.
-I think we should turn the former Thompson Hotel, which is the Donovan House, into, I think this is the one we want to do it in.
+I think we should turn the former Thompson Hotel, which is the Donovan House, into this new hotel designed to celebrate women’s accomlishments shining a light on equal rights.
 It’s right there on Thomas circle.
 Across is the big National City Christian Church, and we can do something here and be right in everybody’s face.”

 JW: Yes.
 And you did it.
 I want you to explain to the audience what’s in the lobby.